Before you start

 - Move objects into a grid: Drag one or more layers and drop it into any empty cell or in between two cells

-- Reposition child objects: Drag one or more child objects and drop it into an empty cell, or in between two cells
+- Reorder child objects: Drag one or more child objects and drop it into an empty cell or in between two cells.
+Or use the arrow keys on your keyboard to reorder objects in the grid.

 Objects will be placed in succession from left to right, top to bottom.
 If there are not enough empty cells available, Figma will reposition obstructing objects into available cells or create new rows or columns to accommodate.